 4) Defend yourself and other people from attacks from a police officer or violent individual only if.
 1) You have personally whiteness an attack.
 2) The attack was happening at that time.
 3) The victim of the attack was acting peacefully.
 5) You are inflicting minimal amount of harm.

-The White Revolution
+The Peace Revolution

 I hope that by spreading the usage of fractal organization and peace codes into different political groups we have a good change to create a peaceful revolution.

 Following peace codes we will be able to establish a positive moment.
 This will secure a strong support from the people.
 Using the fractal organization principles we can create rapid organizations as we meet on the street.
 We can organize ourselves and cooperate with other organizations crossing the political spectrum.
-This will lead to a internal sanitation of corruption within each organization and create a push towards all organizations to join the white revolution.
+This will lead to a internal sanitation of corruption within each organization and create a push towards all organizations to join the peace revolution.

 Using these methods we can find common answers to the important questions.
 What do we want?
 What is standing in our way?
 And what are we going to do about it?
 So what do we need to do?
 In my opinion first we need to reform the bank system to fund a world basic income and environmental work.
 If we stand united in peace we can and will create a new society that serves humanity.